 Thanks to a new focus on supporting mental health services at medical centers across the county, Los Angeles is poised to continue its progress on coordinating these services for children in its massive child-welfare system.
 But lingering questions remain about its ability to consistently provide services to children who require specialized mental health services.

 The number of Los Angeles foster youth receiving mental health treatment has greatly increased under the settlement.
-About three percent of youth with open cases with the Department of Children and Family Services (DCFS) received mental health services in 2003, according to the county’s Department of Mental Health (DMH).
-The percentage has ranged from 60 to 70 percent in recent years.
+About 3% percent of youth with open cases with the Department of Children and Family Services (DCFS) received mental health services in 2003, according to the county’s Department of Mental Health (DMH).
+The percentage has ranged from 60-70% in recent years.

 Officials say that the county’s progress in making mental health services accessible to foster youth has been significant thanks to a new universal screening process administered to children and youth who are suspected victims of maltreatment.